NCKU-AIRobotics-LAB/CompuGraph/README.md

 ## More Information
-The project is heavily based on [xtensor](https://github.com/xtensor-stack/xtensor), which is a NumPy-like library written in C++, check [docs](https://xtensor.readthedocs.io) for documentation, check [From numpy to xtensor](https://xtensor.readthedocs.io/en/latest/numpy.html) to see the corresponding NumPy functions, it's not support GPU now, but it support SIMD CPU acceleration.
+The project is heavily based on [xtensor](https://github.com/xtensor-stack/xtensor), which is a NumPy-like library written in C++, check [docs](https://xtensor.readthedocs.io) for documentation, check [From numpy to xtensor](https://xtensor.readthedocs.io/en/latest/numpy.html) to see the corresponding NumPy functions, it's not support GPU now, but it supports SIMD CPU acceleration.
 We put xtensor library source code in the `lib` directory.

 The project is inspired by [Deep Learning From Scratch: Theory and Implementation](https://www.codingame.com/playgrounds/9487/deep-learning-from-scratch---theory-and-implementation/computational-graphs), that's a really good way to learn about computational graph.